dcernahoschi/MostActiveCookie/Readme.md

-Running the executable (for MacOS):
+Running the application MacOS executable, named macookie, found in the dist/ folder:
 ./macookie -d 2018-12-09 -f cookie_log.csv

 Pre-requisites to build and run the application: